CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-collection-miniviews.md

-# REST API: Creating a new selection in collection
+# REST API: POST collection miniviews

 In order to create a new selection using the REST API, you need to send an HTTP POST request to the following URL.
 The selection will then be created, nested underneath the collection.